sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

     (cur_rsi > 70)):
 # SHORT TRADE EXIT LOGIC PLACED HERE
 ```
-So what exactly is going on?
+<u>So what exactly is going on?</u>

 When the script runs it updates every 60 seconds + the value of the "polling_interval" variable.
 In this case, 1 second after the minute bar elapses or updates.
 The main_function has a while loop condition that runs and checks the api for updates on this cycle pattern.

-If you wanted to update the script more or less frequently, you would change next_min to your desired timeframe (ex: every 15 seconds, every 15 minutes, etc.).
+If you wanted to update the script more or less frequently, you would change next_min to your desired timeframe (ex: every 15 seconds, every 15 minutes, etc.) by modifying 'next_min" below.
 ```plaintext
 # Calculate seconds until the next minute starts
 # if using 2m,5m, etc. bars, minutes will need to match the timeframe value below